 If you specifically want a home treadmill for just walking or maybe jogging, a treadmill with a 2.0 CHP motor, a good incline, and a top speed of 8 mph will do the job.

-If you are on a hunt for a home treadmill for long-distance running, you may have to increase your budget.
+If you are on the hunt for a home treadmill for long-distance running, you may have to increase your budget.
 For running, you need a powerful motor.
-A 3.0 CHP motor or higher, a 15% to 40% incline and a top speed 12 mph or higher (it depends on your goals) will correctly do the job.
-Additionally, you will also need a good and a larger running surface.
+A 3.0 CHP motor or higher, a 15% to 40% incline, and a top speed of 12 mph or higher (it depends on your goals) will correctly do the job.
+Additionally, you will also need a good and larger running surface.

 The belt and the running deck should have enough space so you can run smoothly without falling from the treadmill and prevent your hand from colliding with the hand trails.